1178 Broadway -- Burlingame, California 94010

 If you made wines of the quality of Weinbach's you'd be smiling, too.

-The 2009 "regular" bottling of Gewürztraminer that is currently in stock displays the delightfully aromatic grapefruit and rose petal notes of that varietal.
-The balance is really fine as, despite a small amount of sweetness, the wine finishes as though it was dry.
+The 2020 "regular" bottling of Gewürztraminer that is currently in stock displays the delightfully aromatic grapefruit and rose petal notes of that varietal.

 You don't need to be in a hurry to drink Weinbach's wines...We drank a sensational bottle of 1992 Gewürztraminer with some foie gras in 2006...the wine tasted young and bright.
 I would not have guessed this to be 13+ years of age!